Iman Crosson

-Iman Crosson (born March 27, 1982), better known by his stage name Alphacat, is an American actor, impressionist, and YouTube personality known for his impersonations of former U.S. President Barack Obama and his starring role in independent film Along the Roadside.
+Iman Crosson (born 1982 or 1983), better known by his stage name Alphacat, is an American actor, impressionist, and YouTube personality known for his impersonations of former U.S. President Barack Obama and his starring role in independent film Along the Roadside.

 YouTube and Barack Obama impressions

-On December 14, 2005, a 23-year-old Crosson opened a YouTube account with screen name Alphacat.
-In July 2008, at the urging of his fellow waiters Crosson created spoof videos of then U.S. presidential candidate Barack Obama.
+On December 14, 2005, Crosson opened a YouTube account with screen name Alphacat.
+In July 2008, at the urging of his fellow waiters, Crosson created spoof videos of then-U.S. presidential candidate Barack Obama.

 During the summer of the 2008 U.S. Presidential election campaign, Crosson's 30-second video won Denny's Restaurant's nationwide contest for the best impressionist of the then-candidate Barack Obama.
 He said that he "went from unemployed to self-employed in literally a matter of a month."
 Crosson moved from New York to California, obtained an agent specializing in helping talent cross over from online to mainstream, and was invited to be on America's Got Talent.

 On YouTube, Crosson specialized in mashing up his Obama impersonations with hip-hop songs, his spoofs of Beyoncé's "Single Ladies" and T.I.'s "Whatever I Like" being viewed 20 million times each.

 After Obama's January 2009 inauguration, Crosson was featured on several entertainment and news television shows, blogs, and newspapers.
 Crosson was called a "YouTube sensation" by Fox News' Neil Cavuto.

 Crosson's post-inaugural work included voice-overs in Newsweek's The District, a video series in which Crosson narrated Obama's first months in Washington from the President's point of view.
 Crosson impersonated Obama at the 66th Annual Radio and Television Correspondents' Association Dinner on March 17, 2010.